arshitsharmaa/netflix_sql_project/README.md

 ## Findings and Conclusion

-- **Content Distribution:** The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
+- ***Content Distribution:*** The dataset contains a diverse range of movies and TV shows with varying ratings and genres.

+- ***Top Most Countries:*** Through analysis we can know about the top 5 countries with most of content on Netflix.
+This allows Netflix to make decision regarding releasing films in different countries. **Netflix should make stratgies and plans for those countries that are not much avalible on Netflix**.
+This allows to analyze their preferences and make content accordingly to increase their attraction twards Netflix content.

-- **Common Ratings:** Insights into the most common ratings provide an understanding the preferences of our target audience.
-Ratings that are shown most of the times especially ratings that are good for business growth gives a clear understanding of likes of audience But at the same time there can common ratings which shows the dislikes of audience and that should be improved by making content according to likes of audience.
-This will lead to long term growth.
+- ***Common Ratings:*** Insights into the most common ratings provide an **understanding the preferences of our target audience**.
+Ratings that are shown most of the times especially ratings that are good for business growth gives a clear understanding of likes of audience But at the same time there can common ratings which shows the dislikes of audience and that should be improved by **making content according to likes of audience.
+This will lead to long term growth.**

-- **Geographical Insights:** The top countries and the average content releases by India highlight regional content distribution.
+- ***Geographical Insights:*** The top countries and the average content releases by India highlight regional content distribution.
 This allows the business to categorize the content distribution (Movies and TV shows) that are shown by our audience in India.
-By doing this Netflix can make decision that which is better to produce TV shows or Movies in India.
+By doing this **Netflix can make decision that which is better to produce TV shows or Movies in India.**

+- ***Top Actors:*** According to data, we analyze that there are 10 actors that are shown in films most of times.
+In the long term, Netflix should focus on movies/TV Shows with new actors to diversify content and keep audiences engaged.
+Competitors **introducing fresh actors may attract younger audiences that increases the number of new audience**.

-- **Content Categorization:** Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.
+- ***Content Categorization:*** Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.

 This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.